 Guaranteed Analysis (GA) percentages factor in moisture and water weight.
 This is also known as the “as-fed” percentage.
 The percentage of non-water ingredients will always be lower than for the DM measurement.
 That’s because adding water, say to fresh food or canned food, simply adds volume to the food mix and decreases the ratio of each ingredient.

-However, not all labels show the DM weight but typically show the GA weight instead.
-You’re more likely to see both measures listed for dog food subscription services.
+However, most labels show the GA weight but not the DM weight.
+That said, you’re more likely to see both measures listed for dog food subscription services.
 The Farmer’s Dog lists both the DM and GA percentages for each recipe on its website.
 And that’s great if you want to ensure your pup is getting a higher protein concentration in its food.

 More About How to Read Dog Food Labels